Best Starts for Kids levy holds strong lead in King County primary election returns

 Voter approval on Tuesday was six percentage points higher than the initial returns for the levy in November 2015, when approval hovered around 53%.
 Final returns showed the levy passing at 56%.

-Seattle Times staff reporter David Gutman contributed reporting to this story.
+Seattle Times staff reporter David Gutman contributed to this story.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.